oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * `iss`: REQUIRED.
 The `iss` (issuer) claim MUST specify a unique string identifier for the entity that issued the Status List Token.
 In the absence of an application profile specifying otherwise, compliant applications MUST compare issuer values using the Simple String Comparison method defined in Section 6.2.1 of {{RFC3986}}.
 The value MUST be equal to that of the `iss` claim contained within the Referenced Token.
 * `sub`: REQUIRED.
 The `sub` (subject) claim MUST specify a unique string identifier for that Status List Token.
 The value MUST be equal to that of the `uri` claim contained in the `status_list` claim of the Referenced Token.
 * `iat`: REQUIRED.
 The `iat` (issued at) claim MUST specify the time at which the Status List Token was issued.
 * `exp`: OPTIONAL.
-The `exp` (expiration time) claim MAY convey the time at which it is considered expired by its issuer.
+The `exp` (expiration time) claim MAY convey the time at which it is considered expired by its Issuer.
 * `status_list`: REQUIRED.
 The `status_list` (status list) claim MUST specify the Status List conforming to the rules outlined in [](#status-list-json).

 The following additional rules apply: